A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Concluding remarks

-Additionally to that, it is important to note that the Section \ref{sectionexponentialHsj+1} extend for the operator \eqref{vr} and the space $H^s$, for $s\in[0,2j+1]$ the results proposed in \cite{CCKR,gallego}.
-As well as, extend for an unbounded domain the results showed in \cite{CaVi,Valein} with appropriated choice of $j$ in the operator \eqref{vr}.
-However, it is important to point out that considering the full system \eqref{11} is still an open problem to prove the stabilization result in $H^{2j+1}(\mathbb{R})$.
-Finally, let us give in order some further comments related to the results here presented.
+Additionally to that, it is important to note that Section \ref{sectionexponentialHsj+1} extends to the operator \eqref{vr} and the space $H^s$, for $s\in[0,2j+1]$, the results proposed in \cite{CCKR,gallego}.
+It also extends for an unbounded domain the results shown in \cite{CaVi,Valein} with an appropriate choice of $j$ in the operator \eqref{vr}.
+However, considering the full system \eqref{11}, that is, the system with damping and delayed terms, is still an open problem to prove the stabilization and well-posedness results in $H^{2j+1}(\mathbb{R})$.
+Finally, let us give some further comments.